wp-plugins/flyzoo/readme.txt

 = How do I embed a group chat into a page? =

-Log into the Dashboard, click on CHATS, locate your chatroom and click on "Get embedding code".
+Log into the Dashboard, click on CHATS, locate your chat room and click on "Get embedding code".

-Here you find the shortcode (or javascript version): copy the shortcode and past it into your preferred page.
+Here you find the shortcode (or javascript version).
+Copy the shortcode and past it into your preferred page.
-(Please note: to embed a chat room you need at least the PRO plan)
+(Please note: to embed a group chat you need at least the PRO plan)

 [Check the Pricing >>](http://www.flyzoo.co/pricing?utm_source=wordpress&utm_medium=store&utm_campaign=wordpress)